Priority issues for our stakeholders

 8

-• Increased value distributed to stakeholders and direct and indirect economic impactse
+• Increased value distributed to stakeholders and direct and indirect economic impacts

 • Reduction in the value distributed to stakeholders and positive economic impacts on local areas